-2.2.17 CLAUSES 51 AND 52: NEW SECTIONS 69 TO 72, "TRANSITIONAL PROVISIONS," AND REPEAL OF SECTION 69
+2.2.16 Clauses 51 and 52: New Sections 69 to 72, "Transitional Provisions," and Repeal of Section 69

-Clause 51 of Bill C-56 replaces the "transitional provision" currently in force in section 69 of the Trade-marks Act with the new part entitled "Transitional Provisions," consisting of new sections 69 to 72.
-Clause 52 of Bill C-56 repeals section 69 of the Trade-marks Act.31
+Clause 51 of Bill C-8 replaces the "transitional provision" currently in force in section 69 of the Trade-marks Act with the new part entitled "Transitional Provisions," consisting of new sections 69 to 72.
+Clause 52 of Bill C-8 repeals section 69 of the Trade-marks Act.51 according to the order of the coming into force of the various provisions in the bill as determined by the dates provided for in the orders, clause 52 of Bill C-8 will repeal section 69 of the Trade-marks Act that is then in force.

-Clauses 51 and 52 of Bill C-56 must be read together with clause 63, which provides for the coming into force of various provisions in the bill (see section 2.5, "Coming into Force," in this Legislative Summary).
-As clause 51 is not included in the exceptions in clause 63 of Bill C-56, it comes into force on a day to be fixed by order of the Governor in Council under subclause 63(1).
+Clauses 51 and 52 of Bill C-8 must be read together with clause 63, which provides for the coming into force of various provisions in the bill (see section 2.5, "Coming into Force," in this Legislative Summary).
+As clause 51 is not included in the exceptions in clause 63 of Bill C-8, it comes into force on a day to be fixed by order of the Governor in Council under subclause 63(1).

 Clause 52 also comes into force on a day to be fixed by order of the Governor in Council under subclause 63(3), but that day will not necessarily be the same as that for the coming into force of clause 51.
-This means that, when it comes into force, and according to the order of the coming into force of the various provisions in the bill as determined by the dates provided for in the orders, clause 52 of Bill C-56 will repeal section 69 of the Trade-marks Act that is then in force.
+This means that, when it comes into force, and

-2.3 TRANSITIONAL PROVISION (CLAUSE 57)
+2.3 Transitional Provision (Clause 57)

-Clause 57 of Bill C-56 provides that the Registrar of Trade-marks may amend the trademarks register to reflect the amendments made to the Trade-marks Act by the bill.
+Clause 57 of Bill C-8 provides that the Registrar of Trade-marks may amend the trade-marks register to reflect the amendments made to the Trade-marks Act by the bill.

-2.4 CONSEQUENTIAL AMENDMENTS (CLAUSES 58 TO 62)
+2.4 Consequential Amendments (Clauses 58 to 62)

-Clauses 58 to 62 of Bill C-56 make consequential amendments to the Access to Information Act, the Criminal Code, the Customs Act and the Olympic and Paralympic Marks Act.
+Clauses 58 to 62 of Bill C-8 make consequential amendments to the Access to Information Act, the Criminal Code, the Customs Act and the Olympic and Paralympic Marks Act.